Ice Fishing and Seeking Perfection

 (This post first appeared in the Shingo Institute blog).

-Bill Boyd is a Client Advisor for Value Capture.
 Bill Boyd is a seasoned healthcare professional with over a decade of practice integrating process improvement methodologies into how he leads.
 He is passionate about collaborating with healthcare teams to create better care experiences and outcomes for patients and families.
-Bill's full bio.
+Previously, Bill served operational roles for the last 13 years at ThedaCare.
+Full Bio